serilog/serilog-aspnetcore/README.md

 #### Consuming `appsettings.json` configuration

 **Using two-stage initialization**, insert the `ReadFrom.Configuration(context.Configuration)` call shown in the example above.
-The JSON configuration syntax is documented in [the _Serilog.Settings.Configuration_ README](https://github.com/serilog/serilog-settings-configuration)/
+The JSON configuration syntax is documented in [the _Serilog.Settings.Configuration_ README](https://github.com/serilog/serilog-settings-configuration).

 #### Injecting services into enrichers and sinks

 **Using two-stage initialization**, insert the `ReadFrom.Services(services)` call shown in the example above.
-The `ReadFrom.Services()` call will configure the logging pipeline with any registred implementations of the following services:
+The `ReadFrom.Services()` call will configure the logging pipeline with any registered implementations of the following services:

  * `IDestructuringPolicy`
  * `ILogEventEnricher`